 Why do some probate properties not require court confirmation?

 If a probate property is a Trust Sale or if the Executor/Administrator of the estate has been granted “full independent powers” under the Independent Administration of Estates Act (IAEA), the sale may not require court confirmation.
 If the Administrator has full independent powers, he or she may elect to list the property for sale.
 Once an offer is accepted, the estate’s attorney mails out a Notice of Proposed Action stating the terms of the proposed sale to all the heirs.
 The heirs then have 15 days to object to the sale.
 If there is no objection within 15 days, the sale goes through without any court hearing required.
-(Regardless of the details of the probate transaction, sellers are strongly encouraged to work with a professional probate attorney to protect the estate’s best interests.)
+(Regardless of the details of the probate transaction, sellers are strongly encouraged to work with an attorney to sell probate property as well as a Realtor who is proficient in Probate sales to protect the estate’s best interests.)

 Should I make repairs before listing a probate property for sale?